Can I let you in on a little secret?

 Tape, Scissors and 4 Paper Clips

 Ok now, it’s time to go get all your supplies before we move on.
-Go ahead, I’ll be waiting right here for you.
-I don’t want to build this beautiful centerpiece without you following along!
+Go ahead, I’ll be waiting right here … I don’t want to build this beautiful centerpiece without you following along!

 Back already?
 Yay!
 Let’s keep it moving.

 Grab one bunch of each flower and cut off the bottom where everything’s connected.
 So you are cutting down three bunches and keeping three connected.